hlynch/Biometry2021/docs/Week-8-lab.md

 This second approach is what we are interested in, because we want to use the Stations as categorical factors.

-Why is the intercept for fit2 not the same as the intercept for fit?
-We won't get into linear regression formally until next week, but we can see what's going on if we plot the data and the best-fit line together on the same plot.
+**<span style="color: green;">Checkpoint #1: Why is the intercept for fit2 not the same as the intercept for fit?</span>** We won't get into linear regression formally until next week, but we can see what's going on if we plot the data and the best-fit line together on the same plot.

 ```r